Preparing a Bid to Host an ICME

 (b) features that make the Executive Committee of ICMI think that the present bid is not only feasible, but also better than other potential bids.

 Of course, as the quality of a bid is a multi-faceted concept, there is freedom to balance weaker points in a potential bid with stronger ones.

-Please find the Call for the Intention of Presenting a Bid to Host ICME-14 here.
+The Call for the Intention of Presenting a Bid to Host ICME-15 will be published by November 1, 2016 here.

-Countries considering submitting a bid to host ICME-14, to be held in 2020, should be aware of the following deadlines:
+Countries considering submitting a bid to host ICME-15, to be held in 2024, should be aware of the following deadlines:

-The decision about the site of ICME-14 (held in 2020) will be announced before the end of 2015.
+The decision about the site of ICME-15 (held in 2024) will be announced before the end of 2019.

 Requests for further information about the preparation of a bid to host an ICME should be addressed to the Secretary-General of ICMI.